jz427/NetworkScanner/README.md

 This project strengthened my understanding of:

-- How vulnerability scanners work under the hood
+- How vulnerability scanners work
 - How CPE/CVE mapping is performed
 - How to handle inconsistent or incomplete data
 - How to build automated reporting tools